nymtech/nym/documentation/operators/src/nodes/maintenance.md

  <!---
 TODO
-- [ ] Compare mixnode, gateway and NR steps of upgrading and automation and make a generic page - this one - for all of them with additional notes for particular nodes
+- [x] Compare mixnode, gateway, NR steps and validator of upgrading and automation and make a generic page - this one - for all of them with additional notes for particular nodes
-    - mixnode and gateway done, NR left
 --->
 ## Upgrading your node